Rudeg/react-input-calendar/README.md

 Default: false

 If true, the icon next to the input field will not be shown.
+Make sure you set openOnInputFocus to true if using this.

 #### props.placeholder